tsduck/tsduck/.github/maintenance/README.md

 - Install: `pip install requests`
 - Documentation: https://requests.readthedocs.io/

-We need the module `requests` to perform manual operations on artifacts since `PyGithub` does not provide methods to operate on artifacts.
+The module `requests` is a dependency for `PyGithub` and should be automatically installed with `PyGithub`.